 The electric vehicle boom in Norway began in the mid-70s and gradually Norway took first place in the Highest EV sales Market.

-Norway to Move Ahead in Three-Phase of Electric Vehicle Sales?
+Norway to Move Ahead in Three-Phase of Electric Vehicle in across country.

 Norwegians began to look closely at electric cars in the mid-70s, a period is known as the “concept phase”, which aimed at the emergence of prototypes in the local market and the development of advanced electric motors during that time.

 There was a serious interest in alternative fuel cars that originated in Norway in the 70s, with the cost of registering a vehicle equal to the price of the car.

 Buyers of electric cars were exempted from the requirement to pay the mentioned charges and were given additional concessions like free parking and tax deduction for corporate vehicles, which only increased in the public interest.

 The Second Phase-1999- Referred as the Birth year of the Norwegian Electric Vehicle

 Remember that electric cars were far from ideal at the time and often caused more trouble than good.

 The next phase began in 1999, and this year is considered the birth year of the Norwegian electric vehicle market.